Infinex-Labs/Intelligence-OS/docs/deployment.md

 ## Before you point this at real people

+The short form. **[Responsible use](responsible-use.md)** is the long form, with the jurisdiction-by-jurisdiction detail and the full checklist — read it before a deployment anyone but you can see.

-Not legal advice, but the checklist any deployment should be able to answer:
+Not legal advice, but the questions any deployment should be able to answer:

 - **Do the people in frame know?** Signage is a legal requirement in many jurisdictions and a decency requirement everywhere.